LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Shortly after upgrading my apps' servers in late 2024 to be "always on", they each received A TON of activity and I didn't find out until it was too late.

-My apps send a welcome email after a User account is created; pretty basic stuff, right? - Nope...
+My apps send a welcome email after a User account is created; pretty basic stuff, right?

 First, I found over 140 "Welcome" and "password reset" emails were sent from my Postmark account with a high percentage bounced and reported as spam, hurting my deliverability score, and immediately filling my monthly quota.
 What?!
 I didn't do that much testing this month?
 So I looked at the production database next...

 I found over 1,400 user accounts with about 15 new accounts being created every day!

-"Wait, did I stumble upon a massive, unicorn success?!?" -- Nope...
-In fact, all users besides my test accounts were fake - bots - every single one.
+"Wait, did I stumble upon a massive, unicorn success?!"
+No...
+In fact, all users besides my test accounts were fake - all bots - every single one.
 Major disappointment!

-I panicked -- will Postmark close my account and blacklist my domain?!
+I started to panic - will Postmark close my account and blacklist my domain?!

-No, that's silly, this must happen all of the time, it's basic stuff, just gotta fix it; the Rails Way.
+No, this must happen all of the time, it's basic stuff, just gotta fix it; the Rails Way.

-## What are "bots"?

-In the context of the internet and web apps, bots (robots) are automated programs that perform tasks on the web.
-Some bots are helpful (like search engine crawlers), while others can be disruptive or malicious (like spam bots).

-Bots can imitate human behavior to interact with websites and apps — sometimes so effectively that it’s hard to tell them apart from real users.

-My bots are trying to post links that will get clicks.
-Don't let them!

 ## Fixing bots the Rails Way